On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 \end{proposition} We can prove with the above the monotonicity of the frequency. \begin{theorem} The frequency function for a function $u$ satisfying Assumption \ref{a:linearproblemhalfspace} is monotone.
 For any $x \in H \cap \bB_1$ either there exists $\rho$ such that $u|_{B_{\rho}(x)}\equiv 0$ or $I(x,r)$ is an absolutely continous non decreasing positive function of $r$ on $(0,1-|x|)$. \end{theorem}

 \begin{corollary} We have $I(0,r) \equiv r$ for $r \in (0,1)$ if and only if $u$ is $\alpha$-homogeneous i.e. there is $f$ such that

-Similar statements at different centers and scales can be obtained by suitable rescaling. \end{corollary} \begin{corollary} Drop in the notation the dependence from $u$ and here $x=0$ and consider radius up to $1$.
+Similar statements at different centers and scales can be obtained by suitable rescaling. \end{corollary} \begin{corollary} We set $x=0$ and consider radii up to $1$.
 The following estimates hold: \begin{enumerate} \item For almost every $r\leq s \leq t$,

 and

 \item if $I(t)>0$, then

 \end{enumerate} \end{corollary}